Lightning-AI/pytorch-lightning/docs/source/advanced/profiler.rst

     tensorboard --logdir ./tensorboard --port 9001

-2. Once the code you'd like to profile is running, click on ``CAPTURE PROFILE`` button.
+2. Once the code you'd like to profile is running, click on the ``CAPTURE PROFILE`` button.
 You could enter ``localhost:9012`` (default port for XLA Profiler) as the Profile Service URL.
 Then, you could enter the number of milliseconds for the profiling duration, and click ``CAPTURE``